tldr-pages/tldr/pages/common/more.md

 `more {{path/to/file}}`

-- Open a file displaying from a specific line:
+- Open a file at a specific line:

 `more {{path/to/file}} +{{line_number}}`